by Jack Norris, RD

 One exception to the normal TSH levels among non-seaweed-eating vegans is reported in an obscure abstract (Crane, 1992) that I couldn’t locate, but that is described by Remer et al. The study was of vegans in the United States who used only non-iodized sea salt and had significantly reduced serum iodine concentrations; 25% had clearly elevated TSH levels and 12% had developed hypothyroidism.

-Thyroxine (T4) in Vegans
+Thyroxine (T4) Levels of Vegans

 The thyroid produces two hormones that regulate metabolism: triiodothyronine (T3) and thyroxine (T4).
 The thyroid mainly produces T4 (Farebrother, 2019).
 The half-life of T4 is 5 to 7 days, while the half-life of T3 is only 1 day (Medscape, 2016).